ramses-organisation/ramses/patch/mergertree/README.md

 snapshots are linked, but if a descendant has no direct progenitor in the adjacent snapshot, the program will try to find progenitors in older snapshots.

+Optionally, it can create mock galaxy catalogues.
+Using a parametrised SHAM stellar-mass-halo-mass relation, the most bound particle of each clump is assigned a stellar mass.
+Once a subhalo is merged, the galaxy, now an orphan, is still being tracked until the end of the simulation.

-## Output
+## Mergertree Output

-The merger trees are stored in output_XXXXX/mergertree.txtYYYYY files.
-Each file contains 4 columns:
+The merger trees are stored in output_XXXXX/mergertree_XXXXX.txtYYYYY files.
+Each file contains 11 columns:

 * clump:            clump ID of a clump at this output number
 * progenitor:       the progenitor clump ID in output number "prog_outputnr"
 * prog_outputnr:    the output number of when the progenitor was an alive clump
-* case:           which case it was found (was it jumper, merger, new clump... you can safely ignore this).
+* desc mass:        mass of the current clump.
+* desc npart:       number of particles of the current clump.
+* desc x,y,z:       x, y, z position of current clump.
+* desc vx, vy, vz:  x, y, z velocities of current clump.

+desc_mass and desc_npart will be either inclusive or exclusive, depending on how you set the `use_exclusive_mass` parameter.
+(See below for details)

 **How to read the output:**